 The product has a reasonable price for its value.
 BearMoo is a great find for you if you are looking for the best sharpening stone which can be used without breaking the bank.
-If you are not satisfied with the product or the sharpening stone gets any damage, you can avail the 100% money-back guarantee for 30 days.
+If you are not satisfied with the product or the sharpening stone gets any damage, you can avail of the 100% money-back guarantee for 30 days.

 This double-sided 600/1000 grit by Utopia Kitchen is one of the best performers in the sharpening world.
 It features a coarse 600 grit side with a decent 1000 grit side that is created of abrasive carbon steel.
 The slip-resistant rubber bottom helps to keep this best sharpening stone in place while in use.

 The perfect case makes it easy for you to handle it without any hard efforts.
 Another appealing aspect is the silica non-slip case to retain the high-performance level of this sharpener.
 The sharpener has the ability to work with a wide variety of blades.

-You can use this tool for quick sharpening while keeping the safety.
+You can use this tool for quick sharpening while keeping safe.
 The basic design makes it very easy to use.
-The wide wooden base can be used for the long blade to maintain the tool in a fix position.
+The wide wooden base can be used for the long blade to maintain the tool in a fixed position.
 It is one of the best sharpening stones for daily maintenance by eliminating very little material from the blade quickly.

 Soak it in water before using it for about five minutes or so and then place the stone on a firm platform.
 After using it, clean the blade with the water and dry it then.
 Always use a soft brush to clean the stone and place it in the open air for drying.
 If you want to boost your work, use the sharpening oil.